-6. Single Central Record
+Single Central Record

-The school will keep a single central record of pre-employment checks, referred to in the Keeping Children Safe in Education Regulations as "the register".
+Each school in the Trust will keep a single central record (SCR) of pre-employment checks, which includes the statutory requirement to see the original DBS certificate and record the date seen.
+In the KCSIE Regulations this is referred to as the "register".
 The single central record will cover the following people:

-- all staff (including teacher trainees on salaried routes, agency and third-party supply staff who work at the school) - the members and Trustees - confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school.
+- All staff (including teacher trainees on salaried routes, agency and third party supply staff who work at the school) - For independent schools, all members of the proprietor body - For Academy Trusts, the members and Trustees - Confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the Trust